soiry/5gc/src/nr/doc/source/nr-user.rst

 Radio Environment Maps
 ----------------------

-By using the class ``RadioEnvironmentMapHelper`` it is possible to output to a file a Radio Environment Map (REM), i.e., a uniform 2D grid of values that represent the Signal-to-noise ratio in the downlink with respect to the eNB that has the strongest signal at each point.
+By using the class ``NrRadioEnvironmentMapHelper`` it is possible to output to a file a Radio Environment Map (REM), i.e., a uniform 2D grid of values that represent the Signal-to-noise ratio in the downlink with respect to the eNB that has the strongest signal at each point.
 It is possible